Last updated: May 29, 2026.

 2026 income figures that may come up

-Dental programs may use the Federal Poverty Level (FPL), Medicaid rules, or their own sliding fee rules.
-The 2026 HHS poverty guideline for the 48 states and D.C. is $15,960 for one person, $21,640 for two people, and $27,320 for three people.
-The 2026 poverty guidelines table gives the full HHS chart.
-Our federal poverty level guide explains how these numbers are often used.
+Dental clinics and county programs may use the Federal Poverty Level (FPL), Medicaid rules, or their own sliding fee rules.
+The 2026 HHS poverty guideline is $15,960 for one person, $21,640 for two people, $27,320 for three people, and $33,000 for four people in the 48 states and D.C.
+Use the official HHS poverty guidelines for the full chart.

 | Household size | 100% FPL | 200% FPL | 250% FPL |